Julian Castro dropped out of the presidential race on January 2, 2020. This page is no longer being updated.

 Julian Castro Fast Facts

 Here is a look at the life of Julián Castro, former Housing and Urban Development secretary and 2020 presidential candidate.
-Personal Birth date: September 16, 1974 Birth place: San Antonio, Texas Birth name: Julián Castro Father: Jesse Guzman, political activist and educator Mother: Maria "Rosie" del Rosario Castro, political activist and college administrator Marriage: Erica (Lira) Castro (2007-present) Children: Cristian, 2014; Carina, 2009 Education: Stanford University, B.A. in political science and communications, 1996; Harvard Law School, J.D., 2000 Religion: Roman Catholic Other Facts His first name is pronounced "hoo-lee-AHN."
+Personal Birth date: September 16, 1974 Birth place: San Antonio, Texas Birth name: Julián Castro Father: Jesse Guzman, political activist and educator Mother: Maria "Rosie" del Rosario Castro, political activist and college administrator Marriage: Erica (Lira) Castro (2007-present) Children: Cristian and Carina Education: Stanford University, B.A. in political science and communications, 1996; Harvard Law School, J.D., 2000 Religion: Roman Catholic Other Facts His first name is pronounced "hoo-lee-AHN."
 Castro's parents never married and separated when he was 8 years old.
 He was raised primarily by his mother and his grandmother, Victoria Castro.
 Has spoken out in favor of same-sex marriage and of affirmative action, even telling The New York Times that it helped him get into Stanford.
 Castro does not speak fluent Spanish, writing in his 2018 memoir that his mother spoke English at home, like many immigrants at the time, and that he declined to take Spanish classes in school because he spoke it with his grandmother.
 Castro is one minute older than his identical twin brother, Texas Congressman Joaquin Castro.
 Timeline 1994 - Works as a White House intern.
 2000-2002 - Attorney at the San Antonio office of law firm Akin, Gump, Strauss, Hauer & Feld.
 2001-2005 - Councilman representing District 7 on the San Antonio City Council.
 At age 26, Castro is the youngest councilman ever elected in the city's history.
 2005 - Founds the Law Offices of Julián Castro, PLLC.
 June 2005 - Narrowly loses to former Judge Phil Hardberger in the San Antonio mayor's race.
 May 9, 2009 - Elected mayor of San Antonio with 56.23% of the vote.
 June 1, 2009-July 22, 2014 - Serves as San Antonio mayor, winning reelection in 2011 and 2013.
 September 4, 2012 - In Charlotte, North Carolina, delivers the keynote speech at the Democratic National Convention, becoming the first Latino to do so.
 May 23, 2014 - President Barack Obama announces plans to nominate Castro as the next secretary of Housing and Urban Development (HUD).
 July 9, 2014 - The US Senate confirms Castro as HUD secretary in a 71-26 vote.
 July 28, 2014-January 20, 2017 - Serves as the 16th secretary of HUD.
-July 18, 2016 - The Office of Special Counsel (OSC) says that Castro violated the Hatch Act, a federal law prohibiting federal workers acting in their official capacity from attempting to influence elections, when he praised Hillary Clinton in an April interview with Yahoo's Katie Couric.
-In his response, Castro acknowledged that he'd violated the act.
+July 18, 2016 - The Office of Special Counsel (OSC) says that Castro violated the Hatch Act, a federal law prohibiting federal workers acting in their official capacity from attempting to influence elections, when he praised Hillary Clinton in an interview with Yahoo's Katie Couric.
+In his response, Castro acknowledges that he'd violated the act.
 September 1, 2017 - Joins the LBJ School of Public Affairs at The University of Texas at Austin as the Dean's Distinguished Fellow and Fellow of the Dávila Chair in International Trade Policy.
 October 2018 - Castro's memoir, "An Unlikely Journey: Waking Up from My American Dream," is published.
 December 12, 2018 - Announces the launch of a presidential exploratory committee.
 January 12, 2019 - Officially announces his bid for the Democratic nomination for president in San Antonio.
 January 2, 2020 - Castro announces the end of his campaign via Twitter.
 January 6, 2020 - Castro endorses Elizabeth Warren for president.
 July 10, 2020 - Castro announces his stepmother, Alice Guzman, died of Covid-19 on July 9, 2020.
+July 12, 2021 - MSNBC announces that Castro has been hired as a political analyst.
+March 21, 2022 - It is announced that Castro will teach a course in the fall at Harvard Law School.

 Castro released a “People and Planet First Plan” in September 2019, calling for a combined $10 trillion in federal, state, local and private investments over 10 years to shift the US to clean energy.
 Like other candidates, Castro ties the shift from fossil fuels to job creating, estimating that the influx of investment will create 10 million jobs over a decade.
 But Castro’s plan also focuses on the racial impacts of climate change, citing a series of studies that found those most directly impacted by issues like toxic waste, asthma and pollution are more likely to be people of color and more vulnerable communities.
 Under the plan, coal-generated electricity will be phased out by 2030 and replaced by zero-emission sources and all new light- and medium-duty vehicles will be zero-emissions.
 By 2045, the United States will be net-zero emissions and by 2050, Castro forecasts, the world will be at net-zero carbon emissions, led by the United States.
 Castro has proposed ending subsidies to oil companies and has backed the Green New Deal, the broad plan to address renewable-energy infrastructure and climate change proposed by Rep. Alexandria Ocasio-Cortez of New York.
 He has also pushed relying more on wind and solar energy, two industries growing in his home state.
 Castro says his first executive action would recommit the US to staying in the Paris climate accord, a landmark 2015 deal on global warming targets that Trump has pledged to abandon.
 More on Castro’s climate crisis policy